 We worked with first-time designers Claire Ahuriri and James Dunning to bring Cat Capers to the market in late 2015.
 In this small board game, players take on the role of cats contending for the best adventures on offer on a suburban street (chase the postie or some home decorating, anyone?)

-Granny Wars has been our best seller so far, selling its first 1000 copies in New Zealand within two years of its release.
+Granny Wars has been a consistent seller for us; selling its first 1000 copies in New Zealand within two years of its release.
+We have reprinted it twice, with a third reprint coming later this year.
 It is a fast-playing game of secret identities and special senior tricks.
 Can you help your nana stay on top in the highly competitive town handcrafting competition?
 Granny Wars can be played by up to eight people.

 Cheeky Parrot distributes our own and SchilMil Games titles to retailers in New Zealand and Australia.
-SchilMil’s present titles are Komodo and Kenakalan.
+SchilMil’s present titles are AuZtralia, Komodo and Kenakalan.
 Manifest, also pictured, had a successful initial print run and is presently unavailable.
-In January 2019, we expect to have copies of Auztralia available.

 In 2016 we made our first distribution deal with a small off-shore independent publisher, Hemisphere Games of Canada.
 Their game, Karmaka, had a big Kickstarter campaign, raising over 1100% of its target.
 We ordered copies for distribution to New Zealand Kickstarter campaign backers and our retailers.
 A competitive card game that plays out over multiple lives, Karmaka players begin as lowly dung beetles and work to ascend the karmic ladder round by round.
 We sold through our supply within a year and eagerly hope for a reprint.